Why Monitor Your Facebook Ads?

 - Clicks: Link Clicks, Cost Per Link Click, CTR, Clicks, etc.

-To counter this obstacle, you can customize the columns yourself by clicking on “Customize Columns”.
+You can customize the columns yourself by clicking on “Customize Columns” to counter this obstacle.
 Once you’ve chosen your metrics and set the attribution window, you can save your custom configuration as a preset.

 You visit this Facebook page for tips and more information.